- How is vaginal cancer treated?

 Vaginal intraepithelial neoplasia (VAIN)

-VAIN is treated using topical therapy (like 5-FU or imiquimod) or laser treatment.
-Less often, surgery is used to remove the lesion.
-Surgery may be chosen if other treatments fail or if the doctor wants to be sure that the area isn't invasive cancer.
+VAIN is often treated using topical therapy (like 5-FU or imiquimod) or laser treatment.
+When there are many areas of VAIN, intracavitary radiation (brachytherapy) may be used.
+Sometimes, surgery is used to remove the lesion.
+Surgery may be chosen if other treatments fail or if the doctor wants to be sure that the area isn’t invasive cancer.
 Surgery may involve a wide local excision, removing the abnormal area and a rim of surrounding normal tissue.
 A partial vaginectomy (removal of part of the vagina) is rarely needed to treat VAIN.

 Stage 0 (VAIN 3 or CIS)